 What is the research plan?

 The research plan encompasses three tasks.
 In Task 1, the possible approaches for measuring burning velocity of low-GWP, mildly flammable refrigerants will be evaluated.
-There are a wide range of experimental methods available for measuring the burning velocity; however, the measurements are more challenging for the present compounds because their burning velocities are very low; i.e., near the flammability limit (in the range of 1 cm/s to 8 cm/s, as compared to 37 cm/s for typical hydrocarbon-air systems).
+There is a wide range of experimental methods available for measuring the burning velocity; however, the measurements are more challenging for the present compounds because their burning velocities are very low; i.e., near the flammability limit (in the range of 1 cm/s to 8 cm/s, as compared to 37 cm/s for typical hydrocarbon-air systems).
 Several methods may be suitable, and each has advantages, disadvantages, uncertainties, and experimental complexities.
 It would be very helpful to the HVAC industry to have guidance as to the best way to measure the burning velocity for its needs.
 Hence, the first task in the present proposal is to do an assessment of the experimental methods for burning velocity which may be useful as a standard test for marginally flammable refrigerants.
 We have used many of the experimental approaches for measuring burning velocity in the past, and two possible experiments are operational now in our lab.
-Part of this task will be to participate in the standards meetings (e.g., ISO/TC86/Panel 8; ASHRAE 15.2) to understand the needs and concerns of the relevant parties, and provide technical guidance.
-Also, since the burning velocities of interest are much lower than typically measured, innovative approaches for data collection and analysis will be explored and developed.
+Part of this task will be to participate in the standards meetings (e.g., ISO/TC86/Panel 8; ASHRAE 34, Flammability Subcommittee) to understand the needs and concerns of the relevant parties and provide technical guidance.
+Also, since the burning velocities of the fluids of interest are much lower than for the typically-measured hydrocarbons, innovative approaches for data collection and analysis will be explored and developed.

 As a first test system for which to develop the new capability, NIST will measure and simulate the burning velocity of a popular binary refrigerant blend (R32 with R125; i.e., CH2F2 with C2HF5).
 Experiments and modeling will be performed for R32 with increasing levels of R125, over a range of fuel-air ratios.
 This study is of value to the HVAC industry since this blend - at a fixed component ratio - is the working fluid in nearly all residential heat pumps and air conditioners in the US (R125 is added to R32 to make it less flammable), but the burning properties have not been fundamentally studied.
 In this simpler but representative system, NIST will 1.) test the predictive accuracy, 2.) develop methods for database generation or rapid calculation of the burning velocity, and 3.) explore the flammability properties with regard to varying stoichiometry and humidity levels.

-In Task 3, NIST will extend the measurement and predictive tools developed above using the existing HFC refrigerants to the new low-GWP refrigerants, and their blends.
-These substances will include agents and blends identified as being of interest by the Air-Conditioning, Heating, and Refrigeration Institute’s (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
+In Task 3, NIST will extend the measurement and predictive tools developed above using the existing HFC refrigerants to the new low-GWP refrigerants (e.g., R-1234yf, R-1234ze(E)), and their blends, with and without added water vapor.
+These substances will include compounds and blends identified as being of interest by the Air-Conditioning, Heating, and Refrigeration Institute’s (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
 The outcome of the project will be technical input to the standard test method being developed by industry, and predictive approaches and tools for characterizing the burning velocity (and hence, flammability risk) for new low-GWP refrigerant blends to be used by industry.